stephe-hu/mysql_cloudmanaged_databases/README.md

 2. Click on `'Select a project` in the upper left side of the screen and click on `New Project`.
 Fill in the information and click `Create`.
 3. In the navigation menu on the left side of the screen, click on `SQL`.
 4. Click on `Create Instance`.
 Choose `MySQL` and click `Next`, and then `Enable API`.
 5. When creating the MySQL instance, create a password for the `root` user.
-Then changed the configuration options.
+Then change the default configuration options to `MySQL 8`, `Enterprise`, `Sandbox`, `and Shared core 1vCPU/.614gb RAM`.
 Click `Create` to start the deployment.
 6. Once the instance is created, open `MySQL Workbench` and create a new connection.
 Use the IP address of the instance as the hostname, and use the `root` user and password created earlier. the IP address can be found in the `Overview` tab of the instance.
 Click `OK` to connect.

 ## Azure Setup Process